arnavt78/bubbleos/README.md

 **Error code: 10**

 The path is too long.
 In most file systems, the limit of a path is around 255 characters.
-To circumvent this error, chose shorter names for files and directories.
+To circumvent this error, choose shorter names for files and directories.

 ### Invalid UNC Path